Your Party (UK): Ideology and positions

-The inaugural conference is planned to decide the party's policies, but in a joint statement, Corbyn and Sultana mentioned wealth redistribution, nationalisation, investing in social housing and opposing the privatisation of the National Health Service.
-The party is expected to call for action against climate change and protection of the right to protest.
+In their joint statement formally announcing the new party in July 2025, Corbyn and Sultana mentioned policy areas such as wealth redistribution, nationalisation, investing in social housing and opposing the privatisation of the National Health Service.
+They stated that members would decide on the party's direction, leadership and policies at an inaugural conference.

-In a speech given at Liverpool, Sultana stated that Your Party would be a "genuinely democratic socialist party".
-The party also focusses on participatory methods of democracy: Corbyn has emphasised grassroots organisation and Sultana the mandatory recall of party MPs by constituency vote.

-The party is expected to be significantly more critical of Israel compared to Labour, with its founding platform setting out Your Party's opposition to selling arms to the Israeli military.
+At the time of its launch, the party was expected to be significantly more critical of Israel compared to Labour, with its founding platform setting out Your Party's opposition to selling arms to the Israeli military.
 In an interview in August 2025, Sultana claimed that Corbyn, when he was Labour leader, had "capitulated" in adopting the International Holocaust Remembrance Alliance definition of antisemitism, arguing that the definition equates antisemitism with anti-Zionism.
 Following commentary around these statements, Sultana posted to social media that she was an anti-Zionist.
 Her comments were criticised by Jewish organisations, including the Board of Deputies and Campaign Against Antisemitism.
 Responding, in a separate interview, Corbyn suggested it was "not really necessary" to "bring all that up", and said that he was more in favour of the Jerusalem Declaration.
 In November, the New Statesman reported that activists and members had repeatedly pressed Corbyn to clarify his position and confirm that the party would be anti-Zionist.
 Corbyn responded by restating his support for Palestine.
-Around the same time, an unattributed blog for The Times of Israel, citing the London-based Jewish News, reported that Corbyn had declared that the party would be committed to "absolute opposition to Zionism".